-This is also the format the TLP is printed using the on-board Printer and Charging Kit,
+The TLP is also printed in this format when using the on-board Printer and Charging Kit.

-Because there are many stake holders in the TLP process, making changes to this form is always challenging.
+There are many stake holders in the TLP process, so making changes to this form is always challenging.
 For the same reasons, implementing eTechLog8 is a complex project that requires co-operation between several airline departments and ultimately has to be approved by the relevant authority (NAA).